fmichonneau/francoismichonneau.net/_posts/2024-12-01-advent-of-sql.md

 I first wrote the solution to this challenge using the `{slider}` package to get the moving average.
 But the data has to be pulled in R's memory to make this work.
-I then tried to solve it using just DuckDB to practice window functions, but I get second result.
+I then tried to solve it using just DuckDB to practice window functions, but the query returns a second result.
 I have not investigated why this is the case yet.

 ```r
 con_day11 <- dbConnect(duckdb(), "2024-advent-of-sql-data/advent_day_11.duckdb")